joeswhite/ccoin-backup/README.md

 CCoin
 =======
-CCoin is a decentralized trustless digital peer to peer cryptographic currency based on th satoshi client and the litecoin client by charles lee.
+CCoin is a decentralized trustless digital peer to peer cryptographic virtual currency based on the satoshi client and the litecoin client by charles lee.